Cookbook

 Visual attention layer

-agentAttention.connect().flashClass(path) returns the class name 'agent-flash' when the path is in the most recent dispatch's affected set.
-Spread it onto regions you want highlightable:
+agentAttention.connect(state, send).flashClass(path) returns a Signal<string | undefined> that resolves to 'agent-flash' when the path is in the most recent dispatch's affected set.
+Drop the handle straight onto a reactive class slot:

-const att = agentAttention.connect<State>(
+const att = agentAttention.connect(state.at('agent').at('attention'), (m) =>

-(m) => send({ type: 'agent', sub: 'attention', msg: m }),
+send({ type: 'agent', sub: 'attention', msg: m }),

 )